pnp/blog/content/post/flows-inner-workings-dissecting-power-automate-flows/index.md

 ## Flows as Dataverse Processes

 Flows are stored in Dataverse in the **process (workflow) table**, just like business rules and business process flows.
-Whilst some information on flows are available using Power Automate Management connector, it is relatively limited and details such as the triggers aren't available.
+Whilst some information on flows are available using the Power Automate Management connector, it is relatively limited and details such as the triggers aren't available.

 The schema for processes, concentrating on the columns relevant to flows that are available via FetchXML in a flow, is: